turbot/steampipe-plugin-salesforce/docs/tables/salesforce_lead.md

 If the `naming_convention` config argument is set to `api_native`, the table and column names will match Salesforce naming conventions.

 ### Basic info (with API Native naming convention)
+Discover the segments that are converted and their respective ratings in a particular industry.
+This can be used to pinpoint specific areas for potential business growth and improvement.

 ```sql
 select